Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors

 Inference under intractable likelihoods is a key topic for analyzing high-dimensional data with local dependence.
-In particular, in a Bayesian context, Monte Carlo Markov Chain (MCMC) methods that generate samples from the posterior distributions under intractability have been developed using different strategies, such as including additional random elements with particular distributions that lead to convenient analytical properties that cancels out the intractable constant \citep{murray2012mcmc} or generating samples from model configurations that help producing approximations for the intractable likelihood function at each step of the MCMC algorithm \citep{atchade2013bayesian} or prior to the Markov Chain iterations \citep{boland2018efficient}.
+Several authors have proposed to approximate ratios of the normalizing constants \citep{geyer1992constrained, gelman1998simulating} or other approximating methods such as stochastic approximation \citep{gu2001maximum}, thermodynamic integration \citep{green2002hidden} or continuous Contour Monte Carlo \citep{liang2007continuous}.
+However, most methods use Monte Carlo simulations which become extremely expensive for very large lattices.
+More recently, \cite{zhu2018novel} proposed a new approach that can be feasible by decomposing a large lattice into smaller sublattices.
+Under the Bayesian paradigm, Monte Carlo Markov Chain (MCMC) methods that generate samples from the posterior distributions under intractability have been developed using different strategies, such as including additional random elements with particular distributions that lead to convenient analytical properties that cancels out the intractable constant \citep{murray2012mcmc} or generating samples from model configurations that help producing approximations for the intractable likelihood function at each step of the MCMC algorithm \citep{atchade2013bayesian} or prior to the Markov Chain iterations \citep{boland2018efficient}.

 Another frequently used approach, introduced in \citet{besag1975statistical}, is to directly substitute the likelihood function term that appears in the posterior distribution for the pseudolikelihood function resulting in an analysis based not on the posterior distribution, but on a function that is referred as the pseudoposterior distribution.
 While the pseudolikelihood function may differ from the actual likelihood function, inference methods based on pseudolikelihoods have theoretical results available and practical usefulness, including in Bayesian contexts, often including adjustments to the function such as in \citet{bouranis2017efficient}.